DFHack/dfhack/docs/Compile.rst

   :local:
   :depth: 3

-In order to build on windows you'll need to resolve a few dependencies.
-The dfhack build system uses perl to generate source files using xml files detailing various DF structures.
+In order to build on Windows you'll need to install a few dependencies.
+The DFHack build system uses Perl to generate source files using xml files detailing various DF structures.
 Cmake is used to generate build files, or project files for visual studio.
 Read the sections below for more detail.